Year 12 Drama Units 3 and 4

 - This course is a blend of online and in-person contact.

-- Students are required to attend weekly online classes.
+- Student are required to attend weekly online classes.

-- Students are required to attend 3–4 one-day intensives in each unit, as well as a presenting their work at a performance evening for the VSV community
+- Students are required to attend 3–4 in-person workshops, as well as presenting their work to an audience

-- To meet Unit 3 Outcome 1, VSV Drama teachers will assign students to ensemble groups based on student circumstances and location.
-Note that ensembles are comprised of 3–6 students.
+- to meet Unit 3, Outcome 1, VSV Drama teachers will assign students to ensemble groups.
+Note that ensembles are comprised of 3–6 students

 You will need: